 Postoperative pain is minimal.
 The patient remains slightly black and blue for approximately two to three days.
 Most patients are quite presentable and can go out in public with proper make-up after two to three days.
 Swelling can last up to several weeks, but will eventually subside.

 Facial implants are commonly used in facial plastic surgery to enhance your appearance or improve your facial contour.
 One of the strongest characteristics of youth is the fullness of the cheeks, indicating an abundance of healthy soft tissue and healthy fat under the skin.
 The cheekbones are largely responsible for defining your face, highlighting the eyes and adding balance to your features.
-People who most commonly have cheek implants have underdeveloped cheekbone structure or have lost soft tissue due to normal aging of the face.
+People who most commonly have cheek implants have underdeveloped cheekbone structure or have lost soft tissue due to the normal aging of the face.
 Cheek implants usually add aesthetically pleasing contours to your face while the results are permanent.

 Common Questions About Cheek Implants